Treeniks/bachelor-thesis-isabelle-vscode/content/06_main_client.typ

 Isabelle has many options that can be set to adjust different aspects of the interactive sessions.
 For example, the option `editor_output_state` defined whether or not state output should be printed within the output panel.

 The default options are generally defined within `etc/options` files scattered throughout the codebase.
 The user is then expected to overwrite these options within `~/.isabelle/etc/preferences`.
-With #jedit, these options are simply listed within the jEdit settings or throughout the UI, which then in turn add the appropriate entries into the user's preferences.
+With Isabelle/jEdit, these options are simply listed within the jEdit settings or throughout the UI, which then in turn add the appropriate entries into the user's preferences.

 #TODO[add jEdit example screenshot?]